 Blog Post

 CRC stands for Cyclic Redundancy Check — an error-detecting code used to determine if a block of data has been corrupted.
-The mathematics behind CRCs initially appears daunting, but it doesn’t have to be.
-I’d like to present an alternative explanation here that is useful to the software implementor of CRCs.
+The mathematics behind CRCs may initially appear daunting, but don’t have to be.
+Our engineer presents an alternative explanation useful to the software implementor of CRCs.

 Blog Post